 Here are some tips to keep in mind:

 If you don’t have the right mattress for your sleep, you’ll find tossing and turning a far more common occurrence than you might expect.
 Many people choose to opt for a good mattress because they offer the contouring benefits of memory foam.
 The right mattress should be a source of support, as well as comfort in your sleep.
-The Puffy Lux Mattress is designed with this balance in mind - cooling foam layers are combined with a contour-adapted coil base results in a bed that adapts with you, for you.
+The Puffy Lux Mattress is designed with this balance in mind - cooling foam layers are combined with a contour-adapted coil base resulting in a bed that adapts with you, for you.

 You need seven to eight hours of sleep every night to stay healthy.
 One way to ensure you’re catching up on enough sleep every night is by waking up at the same time every morning and going to sleep at the same time each night.
 Being consistent with these timings regardless of whether it’s the weekend or not will help you and your body clock prepare sufficiently, making falling asleep a piece of cake.